Gardening guides from the Garden Helper

 Ground covers come in a wide range of sizes, colors and textures, adding interest, beauty, and uniformity to the garden.
 Make your plant selections carefully, so that the plants are suited to your climate, plant hardiness, water availability, soil pH, and light exposure.

-Once established, these plants usually require little or no maintainence other than a yearly feeding with a good all purpose (10-10-10) fertilizer.
+Once established, ground cover plants usually require little or no maintainence other than a yearly feeding

 Utilizing ground covers can help to transform a bare or dull part of your yard into a beautiful, low maintainance show area...

 Ground covers are planted in the same manner as other perennials or shrubs.
 Generally, they should be planted in the spring or early summer to allow them time to become established before winter.
 As in other areas of the garden, you will want to "stage" your ground covers so that the lower growing types are in the foreground, with the taller shrubby varieties as the backdrop.
-You can plant low growing annuals in the spaces between your permanent ground covers as a temporary "fill in" until the perennials become established.
-Nasturtiums work quite well for this purpose.

 The first step in preparing the new area is to rid the soil of all the weeds and debris.
 Till the soil first, and then mix in organic matter, such as compost, peat moss, or manure, into the top eight inches of the soil.

-Usually, you will plant your ground covers about a foot apart, but if you need a quick cover up or you are on a tight budget, you can plant them closer together... or farther apart.
-Water your ground covers regularly for the first year to ensure their survival, and to help them become established.
 Apply a thick layer of mulch to control weeds, conserve moisture, and moderate the soil temperature.
 It may require a year or more for your ground cover to become established and begin to spread, depending on the type of plant and the conditions.
 Once they become established, ground covers will usually maintain themselves with a minimum of watering and care.

 Pruning ground covers

 Some ground covers look neater with an occasional pruning or mowing.
 Normally, however, the only necessary pruning will be to remove damaged foliage or disproportionate, straggling branches, or just to keep the plant confined to it's allotted area.
-Certain plants such as pachysandra or English ivy will look much neater and better if they are mowed back to six inches every other year.
+Certain plants such as Pachysandra or English ivy will look much neater and better if they are literally mowed back to six inches every other year.